1. Dremel 8220-1/28 12-Volt Max Cordless Rotary Tool

 It is the same way a thermos bottle is really an insulated water bottle, but Thermos is just a brand that became popular.
 The good part about rotary tools is that they are handheld, so they can get into a lot of small spaces and cut things like nails, and bolts, and make small slots in metals and screws.
 Dremel tools are usually available as both corded and uncorded.

-The versatility of this tool is amazing as they can be used on wood, metal, plastic, and even glass.
-There are two types of Dremel tools: basic rotary and cut out tools.
-Basic rotary tools are lighter, have more stability, and are good for detailing work such as engravings and shaping.
-Cut out tools are heavier, more powerful, but less stable and are used for cutting through material.
+The versatility of this tool is amazing as it can be used on wood, metal, plastic, and even glass.
+There are two types of Dremel tools: basic rotary and cut-out tools.
+Basic rotary tools are lighter, have more stability, and are good for detailed work such as engravings and shaping.
+Cut-out tools are heavier, and more powerful, but less stable and are used for cutting through the material.
 When choosing the best dremel tool, you should consider the following factors: ergonomics, performance, compactness, and versatility.
-Generally speaking, performance and compactness is inversely correlated.
+Generally speaking, performance and compactness are inversely correlated.
 If you want power, you will need a bulkier rotary tool.
-Also look for rotary tools that are versatile and come with many functions and bits.
+Also, look for rotary tools that are versatile and come with many functions and bits.

 Best Dremel Tool Reviews

 - Dremel 8220-1/28 12-Volt Max Cordless Rotary Tool (Top Pick)

 - WEN 2305 Rotary Tool Kit with Flex Shaft